-5. Get familiar with the shipping facts of an online retailer.
-Their shipping policy should be outlined in a separate section to illustrate the average time you should get your items, geographic restrictions, shipping choices, possible shipping insurance, and what their shipping and handling fees are.
-Use all this information to determine if these costs and options fit well for you personally, your budget, and your area prior to placing an order.
+2. Get familiar with the shipping facts of an online retailer.
+Their shipping policy should be outlined in a separate section to explain the average time you should get your items, geographic restrictions, shipping choices, possible shipping insurance, and what their shipping and handling fees are.
+Use this all information to decide if these costs and options fit well for you, your budget, and your area before you place an order.